don04lee/ochem-rxn/README.md

 ### AI Model

-The hosting of the AI model by [OpenChem](https://github.com/Mariewelt/OpenChem/tree/master) will be hosted under AWS SageMaker.
+The hosting of the AI model by [IBM RXN](https://rxn.app.accelerate.science/rxn) will be hosted under AWS SageMaker.

 ### Deployment